yuwei-zhui/sit323-2025-prac4p/README.md

 # SIT323 4.1P - Building a Simple Calculator Microservice

 This project is part of the SIT323/SIT737 Cloud Native Application Development course.
-It implements a simple calculator microservice using Node.js and Express, which supports basic arithmetic operations and includes proper error handling.
+I implemented a simple calculator microservice using Node.js and Express, which supports basic arithmetic operations and includes proper error handling.

 ## Repository